HUPO-PSI/mzQC/docs/pages/cv/howto_use_cv_terms.md

 name: MS2 known precursor charge fractions
 def: "Fraction of MS/MS precursors for each charge state observed within a run.
 Each entry lists a precursor charge (z) and its corresponding fraction of all observed MS2 precursors."
 comment: "Values are reported as a table with two columns: 'Charge state' and 'Fraction'.
 The final charge state bin should be interpreted as 'that charge state or higher' to include all unlisted higher charges."
+is_a: MS:4000XXX ! ionization quality metric
 relationship: part_of_workflow_stage MS:4000XXX ! ionization stage
-relationship: measures_property MS:4000XXX ! ionization quality metric
 relationship: depends_on_data_type MS:4000XXX ! raw acquisition data
 relationship: has_measurement_scope MS:4000XXX ! run level
 relationship: has_value_type MS:4000XXX ! table